oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 Buffer index:  0 1 2 3 0 1 2 3 0 1 2 3 0 1 2 0
 ```

 In general, this process is repeated `ceil(length/N)` times.
 When `length` is not a multiple of `N`, the `valid_count` is used to tell the downstream kernel how many of the `N` literals are valid.
 There is an edge case when the `distance` in the {length, distance} pair is less than `N`.
 This is handled in the code, but is omitted in this document for brevity.
+To see how this edge case is handled, examine the code marked with the "*EDGE CASE!*" comment in the `LZ77DecoderMultiElement` function in `common/lz77_decoder.hpp`.

-The history buffers have a read-after-write dependency since, when reading from the history buffers, the LZ77 decoder is also writing back to them.
+The history buffers have a read-after-write dependency since the LZ77 decoder both reads and writes back to them.
 The history buffers are implemented in on-chip RAMs and therefore have a read latency that results in an increased loop II.
 To fix this II issue, we use a shift-register cache to track in-flight writes to the history buffers.
 This technique is described in more detail in the *Caching On-Chip Memory to Improve Loop Performance* tutorial, which can be found in [DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/onchip_memory_cache](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/DesignPatterns/onchip_memory_cache).

 #### Byte Stacker Kernel
 The input to the byte stacker kernel is an array of `N` characters and a `valid_count`, where `valid_count` is the number of valid characters in the range `[0, N]`.
 The kernel buffers valid characters until it can output `N` valid characters to the downstream kernel. `N` is a compile time constant and is equal to the number of literals the LZ77 decoder can read from the history buffer in a single cycle.
 The upstream LZ77 decoder kernel can produce less than `N` valid elements in two cases: when the Huffman decoder decodes a literal (that is, not a {length, distance} pair), or when the LZ77 decoder is reading a length that is not a multiple of `N` (for example `N = 4` and `{length, distance} = {7, 30}`).